 Many of her CD recordings have won awards.
 Two recordings by Juliane Banse received an Echo Klassik: Braunfels’s Jeanne d’Arc with the Swedish Radio Symphony Orchestra under Manfred Honeck (nominated ‘first world recording of the year’) and Mahler’s 8th Symphony with the Tonhalle Orchester Zurich under David Zinman.
 Further outstanding projects include a collection of opera arias under the title Per Amore, the recording of lieder Tief in der Nacht with Aleksandar Madzar, and finally the film Hunter’s Bride/Der Freischütz with the London Symphony Orchestra, Juliane Banse in the role of Agathe, conducted by Daniel Harding.
 In February 2017 her first CD, Unanswered Love, was issued to great acclaim in the media.
 It contains in some cases the first recordings of works dedicated to the singer by Reimann, Rihm and Henze which she recorded with the German Radio Philharmonic Orchestra Saarbrücken Kaiserslautern and Christoph Poppen.
 This season her first CD recorded with the Munich Radio Orchestra of works by Braunfels, Korngold, Marx and Pfitzner will be released.

 Know more at: www.julianebanse.com

-As a pedagogue, Poppen holds a Violin and Chamber Music chair at Hochschule für Musik und Theater in Munich and at Escuela Superior de Música Reina Sofia in Madrid.
+As a teacher, over the years Christoph Poppen has taught and chaired several major music schools in Germany.
+He is working as a professor at Hochschule für Musik und Theater in Munich and started to teach at the Escuela Superior de Música Reina Sofía Madrid in October 2021.